Los Cochinos

-Los Cochinos ("The Pigs") is a 1973 comedy album recorded by Cheech & Chong.
+Los Cochinos ("The Pigs") is the third album by the comedy duo Cheech & Chong, released in 1973.
 The Spanish term cochino is a derogatory way of referring to a pig, as it also means "dirty", in contrast to cerdo, a more neutral word for a pig as an animal.
-In this context, "cochino" ("[dirty] pig") equates to the American derogatory term "pig" for "policeman".
+In this context, "cochino" ("[dirty] pig") equates to the American derogatory term "pig" for "police officer".

 Packaging

 The album cover of Los Cochinos had concept origination, design and art direction by Peter Corriston.
 The package design was nominated for a Grammy award.
 The first production release of this album on long playing vinyl was an example of the elaborate album art of the era.
 The packaging of the first release included a die cut cover showing a car door, and another die cut cardboard inner cover showing the usually sealed parts of a car door (which contained baggies of marijuana); the cardboard edge of the opening of the cover was cut decoratively around the windshield in the upper right corner.
 Subsequent re-pressings of the recording have not replicated the die-cut packaging.

 The credits and track listing consisted of a black and white photograph of hand written graffiti also on a car door (four pairs of feet suggestively situated in the driver's side window) enclosed on a single sheet in the album.
 Additional graffiti includes the early 1970s arithmetic statement: